Kick off the new year by getting outside and tracking down some of Britain’s amazing winter wildlife.

 Some bracket fungi appear in summer then disintegrate, but others are sturdier and last longer, becoming more visible when deciduous trees lose their leaves.
 This abundant species is in the latter category.

 Another name for it is birch polypore – the underside of its fleshy ‘fan’ lacks the gills found in many fungi, and instead is covered in pores, which scatter spores through the air.
 Birch rots fast because its heartwood (the tree’s dead core) is not hard, ensuring there is plenty of decaying wood for the birch bracket to colonise.

 ‘Kissing is out of fashion when gorse is out of bloom,’ the old saying goes.
 It wryly refers to the fact that gorse is one of the few plants in flower all year, adding a welcome golden glow to frosty heaths and commons.

 The petals are edible – though best sprinkled on your salad in April or May, the peak flowering season – and, in warm sunshine, they release a delicious coconut or almond fragrance.
 Being evergreen, gorse offers valuable winter shelter to spiders and other invertebrates, as well as hibernating reptiles.

 Often grey squirrels are seen merely as nuisances that pilfer bird food and debark trees.
 They’re held responsible for the plight of native red squirrels, too.
 But they are the closest many of us come to wild mammals, and at this time of year their frantic nose-to- tail mating chases are very entertaining.

-Now the Sanger Institute in Cambridgeshire is sequencing the species’ entire genome, together with that of its red relative.
-The ultimate goal is to decode the squirrel- pox immunity of grey squirrels in case it can be passed to reds
+Now the Sanger Institute in Cambridgeshire has sequenced the species’ entire genome, together with that of its red relative.
+The ultimate goal is to decode the squirrel- pox immunity of grey squirrels in case it can be passed to reds.

 Cetti’s warbler (Cettia cetti)